epsilon537/boxlambda/about.markdown

 ![BoxLambda Architecture Block Diagram](../assets/Arch_Diagram_dual_bus_DFX.png)

 **BoxLambda** is a project that creates a retro-style FPGA-based microcomputer from open-source components.
-The microcomputer serves as a platform for both software and RTL experimentation.
+The microcomputer serves as a platform for both software and gateware experimentation.

 ## Current Features

 - Targets the Arty-A7-100T FPGA development board.
 - Ibex RISC-V core with machine timer and hardware interrupt support.
+- Interrupt shadow register bank supporting low-latency interrupt handling.
 - Stable low-latency access to internal memories and registers.
 Stable and documented instruction cycle counts.
 - DDR3 external memory access through the Litex memory controller.
 - OpenOCD-based debug access on FPGA and Verilator.